Braised Butter Beans with Sumac and Herbs

 What ingredients do you need to make these braised butter beans?

 Butter beans: I love the meatiness of butter beans, and they braise until tender really nicely as well.
 Paired with all my favorite aromatics and you have the most amazing meal.
+We are using canned beans, but you can used dried beans, fresh beans and soak overnight, too.

 Onions or shallots: For a smaller serving sized recipe, I like to use shallots, but if I’m making for more than two people, I may opt to use an onion – but it’s totally up to you and your preference.